 Unlike lung cancer, which arises from the lung, or a breast cancer that arises from the breast, neuroendocrine tumors arise from a cell type.
 These neuroendocrine cells can really arise from [almost] anywhere in the body.

-This shift in mindset is driving healthcare professionals and patient advocates to seek ways to make more timely and accurate diagnoses of NETs and emphasize the need for more aggressive management strategies.
+This shift in mindset is driving healthcare professionals and patient advocates to seek ways to make more timely and accurate diagnoses of NETs and emphasize the need for appropriate management strategies, including the importance of early treatment interventions.